Fly Fishing School

 By Al Caucci

 Paralep is the scientific "nickname" for the genus Paraleptophlebia.
 Heavy hatches of these small mayflies are among the first to greet winter-weary eastern and midwestern anglers.
 My memories are bright with their April midday hatching amid unexpected afternoon snow showers.
-The most popular common names for Paraleps are "blue quill" and "slate-winged mahogany dun."
+The most popular common names for Paraleps are "blue quill" and "mahogany dun."

 Just before the Hendricksons start, you can expect heavy hatches of Paraleptophlebia adoptiva.
 They will hatch when the water temperatures are approximately 50 degrees F. for a few days.
 Hatches start as early as 11:00 A.M. and continue through most of the afternoon, with the best activity occurring during the warmest part of the day.